List of Lorien Legacies characters: Sandor

 In The Power of Six, Nine says that his Cêpan, Sandor, was killed.
 Sandor is young for a Cêpan and works with older Loric engineers.
 In The Lost Files: Nine's Legacy, Sando creates drones and other machines that Nine fights in their practice gym.
-Sando also invents a Mogadorian tracker covered with an iPod Touch case called an "iMog".
+Sandor also invents a Mogadorian tracker covered with an iPod Touch case called an "iMog".
 His favorite comic book hero is Batman; he also loves the James Bond series and identifies with the character.
-After Nine and Sando are caught and imprisoned, Nine mercy-kills Sandor to save him from torture.
+After Nine and Sandor are caught and imprisoned, Nine mercy-kills Sandor to save him from torture.

 Sandor is the main character of the prequel The Last Days Of Lorien which explores his youth on the planet Lorien.
 Sandor is forced to attend the Lorien Defense Academy for some wrongdoings with his engineering skills.
 He meets several key players in the future books, including Brandon/Henri, Hessu, Adelina, John/Four, and Stanley/Nine.
 Sandor also meets a Garde named Devektra, who is famous for her music and dancing.
 It is implied that he has feelings for her.
 The story ends with Sandor saving Nine during the invasion of Lorien and becoming his Cêpan.